U.S. Route 281: Nebraska

 US 281 enters Nebraska south of Red Cloud and meets US 136 there.
 It continues north to Hastings and meets US 6 and US 34.
-Between Hastings and Grand Island, US 281 overlaps US 34 and is designated as the Tom Osborne Expressway after the former Nebraska Cornhuskers football coach and U.S. Representative, who is a native of Hastings.
+Between Hastings and Grand Island, US 281 overlaps US 34 as a divided highway and is designated the Tom Osborne Expressway after the former Nebraska Cornhuskers football coach and U.S. Representative, who is a native of Hastings.

 At Grand Island, US 281 intersects I-80, loses US 34 and intersects US 30.
 US 281 continues north of Grand Island to St. Libory as American Legion Memorial Highway.
 From there northward, US 281 is a two-lane undivided highway passing mostly through unpopulated areas, with the exception of the regional trade center O'Neill, where it junctions US 20 and US 275.
 US 281 exits the state north of Spencer.

 South Dakota

 US 281 enters South Dakota in Gregory County.
 Just north of the South Dakota-Nebraska border, it is cosigned with US 18.
 It crosses the Missouri River at Fort Randall Dam.
 Just south of Armour, US 18 leaves the US 281 alignment.
 North of Armour, US 281 makes a short jaunt west on South Dakota Highway 44, then continues north.
 US 281 and I-90 intersect at Plankinton.
 On both sides of Wolsey, US 14 is cosigned with US 281 for a stretch of 7 mi - from 3 miles south of Wolsey to 4 miles north of town.
 US 281 becomes an expressway at South Dakota Highway 20.
 This expressway continues through Aberdeen to a point near Westport.
 South Dakota Highway 10 is cosigned with US 281 for 3 mi near Barnard.
 It exits the state north of Frederick.

 US 281 was recently realigned in the city of Aberdeen.
 A bypass was built that travels on the west side of Aberdeen, and the US 281 designation was moved onto that new roadway.
 It runs north from US 12 and connects with the old alignment south of 24th Avenue Northeast.

 The South Dakota section of US 281, with the exception of concurrencies with US 18 and US 14, is defined at South Dakota Codified Laws § 31-4-229.